A letter arriving from Revenue notifying you of an Revenue audit will probably make your heart pump a little faster.

 You may have been selected as one of the random audits that Revenue carries out each year.

 Your business may be in an industry sector that Revenue is focusing on because of a high rate of non-compliance.

 Lastly, Revenue could have specific information that resulted in you being chosen for an audit.

-In fact, it’s Revenue’s REAP system that is the chief originator of audit letters.
+In fact, it’s Revenue’s Risk Evaluation Analysis and Profiling (REAP) system that is the chief originator of audit letters.

 REAP is an intelligent, automated risk, evaluation and profiling system that probes and throws up items of interest for a Revenue official to look at.

 The official then has several options: